techKonnect1/Java-Training2023/README.md

 # Java-Training2023
 Please use this repo for adding the daily java assignmnets related to your course.
+This is new repository for java candidates